-The Violence Prevention Program trains and supports implementation of schoolwide approaches to address bullying as related to the MPS Administrative Policy on bullying.
+The Violence Prevention Program (VPP) trains and supports schools to address bullying.

 Definition of Bullying